You may finish work and still notice raised shoulders, a clenched jaw, shallow breathing or difficulty settling.

 Chronic activation is easy to miss precisely because it is chronic.
-There is no dramatic moment, just a collection of things you have started calling normal.
+It tends to show up as a collection of things you have started calling normal.
 Shoulders that live an inch higher than they need to.
 A jaw that aches in the morning.
 Breath that sits high in the chest.
 A fuse noticeably shorter than it used to be, especially with the people you love most.
 A gut that has opinions about your calendar, which is a real and well-studied link I have written about in the gut-brain loop.
-And nights where you are exhausted and somehow still wide awake, which is its own pattern and I have written about that too.
+Persistent pain can become tangled with the same alert system too, which is why I now have a separate page on chronic pain and nervous system support.
+And nights where you are exhausted and somehow still wide awake are their own pattern, and I have written about that too.

 Why You Cannot Think Your Way Into Relaxing